geky/ramrsbd/README.md

 <details>
 <summary>
-Answer here
+Click here to solve with Berlekamp-Massey
 </summary>

+---

+Using Berlekamp-Massey:

-To start with Berlekamp-Massey, let's assume our LFSR is an empty LFSR that just spits out a stream of zeros.
+To start, let's assume our LFSR is an empty LFSR that just spits out a stream of zeros.
 Not the most creative LFSR, but we have to start somewhere!

 ```
 |L0| = 0